Recovering after doctor malpractice

 There are many forms of medical practice.
 Here are some common examples of medical malpractice that might lead to a lawsuit:

-• No performing patient evaluation or disregarding history
+• Not performing patient evaluation or disregarding history – Overlooking pre-existing conditions or allergies can lead to serious medical mistakes.

 Medical Expenses – This type of damages cover a wide variety of medical costs which can include stays at the hospital, visits to the doctor, physiotherapy, prescription medication, and other similar expenses that you will occur as a result of the injury.
 In some instances, the patient is also awarded additional compensation for future medical expenses.